Employers

 Give your employees the minimum employment rights

 The law sets minimum employment rights that you must give your employees.
-You must:
+These apply even if they are not written into an employment agreement.
+They cannot be reduced or traded off for other things.

 Employment agreement builder – business.govt.nz(external link)